We teach from what we live.

 Nicki Mollet

-M.Ed. · Partner
+M.Ed. ×2 · ICF Member · Partner & COO

 Nicki grew up on the plains of South Dakota, the second of five children in a farming family where discipline wasn't a concept — it was the weather, the harvest, the way things got done.
-At 17 she graduated a year early.
-At 18 she was on a plane to Panama, teaching English to elementary school children in a rural community.
+At 18 she was on a plane to Panama, teaching English in a rural community.
+What Panama gave her wasn't just a first classroom — it gave her the felt knowledge that the deepest form of teaching is really just watching someone become more themselves.

-When her life in Chile ended — suddenly, painfully — she had to learn something harder than any curriculum: how to not become a victim of her own story.
+She spent eleven years in Santiago, Chile — starting as an English teacher, ending as Campus Director, earning her M.Ed. in Imaginative Education along the way.
+When that life ended — suddenly, painfully — she had to learn something harder than any curriculum: how not to become a victim of her own story.
 She chose to keep going.
 She rebuilt.
 She became a professional coach, and it rewired her.

 Her methodology is relational and somatic.
 She brings twenty years of cross-cultural experience — Chile, Panama, Austria, Spain, the United States — and the unshakeable belief that belonging is the precondition for everything else: courage, creativity, contribution.